funkygao/gafka/misc/gotip.md

     java
     int i = 1234       // consumes 4 bytes
     Integer i = new Integer(4) // 24 bytes on 64bit os, 16B on 32bit os

+### golang internals

+- all init() are executed in a single goroutine during runtime bootstrap